lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/6a_SQLQuestions.md

         SELECT *
         FROM `gcp-for-bioinformatics.sql_genomics_examples.experiments` AS experiments

-**IMPORTANT: You must enclose the fully qualified table name in the backtick charachter (NOT a single quote) so that BigQuery can parse the table statement.
+**IMPORTANT: You must enclose the fully qualified table name in the backtick character (NOT a single quote) so that BigQuery can parse the table statement.
 Note the use of the `AS` keyword to alias the table name.**

 ![backtick](/images/backtick.png)